shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab6.md

 1. Select **Sales table** from the model view.
 We want to add the measures to the Sales table.

-2. From the top menu, select **Home -New Measure**.
+2. From the top menu, select **Home -> New Measure**.
 Notice the formula bar is displayed.

 3. Enter **Sales = SUM('Sales'[Sales Amount])** in the **formula bar**.